 - 4Cr13 (Stainless Steel) = 55 to 57 HRC Mostly used for Chinese Bone Cleavers

 - 4Cr14MoV = 55 to 57 HRC good enough to make kitchen knives, claimed to be 55 HRC

 - 7Cr17MoV = 55 to 57 HRC.
 Increases strength, wear resistance, and increased toughness claimed to be 55HRC

-When you search on AliExpress you will see that the above list is the most used material for the Chinese knives.
+When you search on AliExpress, you will see that the above list is the most used Chinese knives material.

 Chinese branded VG10 Japanese Chef’s knives made in China